What is AI?

 Adobe Firefly

 Adobe Firefly is a family of creative, generative AI models developed by Adobe to enhance creativity and streamline design processes.
-These models are integrated into Adobe’s Creative Cloud suite, enabling users to generate high-quality images, effects, and text-based content with simple text prompts.
-Adobe Firefly leverages advanced machine learning techniques to assist artists, designers, and content creators in producing unique and customizable visuals quickly and easily.
+These models are integrated into Adobe's Creative Cloud suite, enabling users to generate high-quality images, effects, and text-based content with simple text prompts.
+Adobe Firefly utilizes advanced machine learning techniques to help artists, designers, and content creators create unique and customizable visuals quickly and easily.
 As a standalone web application, Firefly is available to members of the college community as part of the Creative Cloud suite.

 Zoom AI Companion